DEVESH-0803/Portfolio/README.md

 # Portfolio
-My personal portfolio created using HTML5, CSS and JS
+My personal portfolio created using HTML5, CSS and JS.